oab/refactoring/examples/hideDelegate/README.md

 cog X = {Client[waiting for call to Person to return]|Department}
 cog Y = {Person[waiting for call to Department to return]|...}
 ```

+=== `interleaved.abs`

+This example contains an unrelated call (here: `skip`) between both calls.
+While we may not directly
+**identify** this instance (it could be normalized), Volker thinks the API should definitely be able
+to handle this case gracefully.

+=== `def-used.abs`

+This example still needs the first argument, so the refactoring has to be careful about removing
+the declaration.
+Note that the target variable is named `t` here, not `d`.